-Are house prices dropping, or rising?
+Are house prices in Amsterdam dropping or rising?

 What about housing prices outside of the Randstad?